JohannesEbke/app_json_file_cache/README.rst

 It supports a "vary" guard value (e.g. a data model version) that protects against using old versions of cache.

+Additionally, a cheaper default function (e.g. returning shipped, precalculated values) can be specified as a stand-in until an explicit recalculate function is called.

 .. image:: https://travis-ci.org/JohannesEbke/app_json_file_cache.svg?branch=master
    :target: https://travis-ci.org/JohannesEbke/app_json_file_cache